theolepage/epita-spe-prog/coding-style.md

 ### 1.3 name.lang

 Names MUST be expressed in English.
-Names SHOULD be expressed in correct English, i.e. without spelling mistakes.
+Names SHOULD be expressed without spelling mistakes.

 ### 1.4 name.case